 A supplemental request for an additional \$3,930K for a total request of \$5,594K for the Transmission portion of the Emerald Street project accompanies this document.
-The scope of work for the Transmission project now includes the installation of three (3) 115kV CCVTs and a second 115kV bus differential relay, the replacement of the existing 115kV bus differential relay, the replacement of three (3) 115kV circuit breakers, associated disconnects and protection and control equipment.
+The scope of work for the Transmission project now includes the installation of three (3) 115kV CCVTs and a second 115kV bus differential relay, the replacement of the existing 115kV bus differential relay, the replacement of various obsolete relays and the installation of three (3) 115kV circuit breakers, associated disconnects and protection and control equipment.